quintonn/QBic/README.md

 # Goal
 The goal of this framework/platform is to never have to worry about the front-end, web, code.
 I wasn't very good with JavaScript or HTML when I started this project, and I disliked having to write and debug code in the browser when all I wanted to do was work on the back-end C# code.
-So I created this Framework so I didn't have to repeat same work over and over again.
+So I created this Framework so I didn't have to repeat the same work over and over again.
 Not only did I make this framework create the UI for me, but it also adds a number of commonly used [features](#Features).

 One of my main goals was to allow **a single developer** to build a relatively large and complex system.